Getting started with the C++ SDKΒΆ

 for (int i = 0 ; i < input_props.pointCount ; ++i) { int j = i + k * input_props.pointCount; float *in_p = reinterpret_cast<float*>(input_positions.data + i * input_positions.stride); float *out_p = reinterpret_cast<float*>(output_positions.data + j * output_positions.stride); out_p[0] = in_p[0] + translation[0] * k; out_p[1] = in_p[1] + translation[1] * k; out_p[2] = in_p[2] + translation[2] * k; }

-Each k-th copy of the vertex references the copy k-th copy of the points, so adds an offset k * input_props.pointCount
+Each k-th copy of the corner references the copy k-th copy of the points, so adds an offset k * input_props.pointCount

 to the value

-Face counts are just a simple repetition original values.
+Face sizes are just a simple repetition original values.
 If these values are contiguous in memory (i.e. the stride is sizeof(int)

 ) this can be speed up using memcpy